Save Sandy Lake.

 Another important aspect of the park is paddling, with a canoe/kayak launch site and the Aquatic club on the grounds.
 The usually calm Lake Thomas is a great place to paddle and the small islands on the lake even have campsites and fire pits.

-The front gate leading into the main parking lot is closed in the offseason (Oct-May?) so keep in mind you have to park 500m farther away until the main parking area is opened for the season.
+The area is used by local groups such as Girl Guides, Boy Scouts, baseball leagues, cross-country skiing, biking and running clubs.
+The front gate leading into the main parking lot is closed in the offseason (Oct-May) so keep in mind you have to park 500m farther away until the main parking area is opened for the season.

 Looking for a fun, outdoor adventure to complete with family and friends in McDonald Sports Park?
 Try “Missing Identity” to complete a mission for the Lake Thomas Detective Agency.
 Identify the creature who has been eating up a large number of local residents!
 The step-by-step instructions for this 3 km (return) trail adventure and a route map can be downloaded at earthadventures.ca.
 The approximate time to complete the adventure is 2 hours, 30 minutes.